GenomicSEM/GenomicSEM/README.md

 R-package which allows the user to fit structural equation models based on the summary statistics obtained from genome wide association studies (GWAS).
 Until explicitly stated otherwise the code on this github is an alpha version (now on version **0.0.2**) and under active development.
 The code may thus produce undesired results on certain operating systems or when run concurrently with specific packages or R versions.
 Feel free to raise issues if (or when...) the package produces undesired results, we will attempt to swiftly deal with known issues.
 Please  **[visit the wiki](https://github.com/MichelNivard/GenomicSEM/wiki)** to get started, or **[check out the paper](https://www.nature.com/articles/s41562-019-0566-x)**.
 If you are having issues and not finding the answers anywhere on the wiki or FAQs page, we encourage you to post your question on the **[google group](https://groups.google.com/forum/#!forum/genomic-sem-users)**.

+**Feature update**: GenomicSEM can now run [HDL](https://t.co/OBHihTb7rE?amp=1) a novel method for estimating heritability and genetic correlation that can in some cases outperform LDSC.
+See out tutorial [HERE](https://rpubs.com/MichelNivard/640145)

 **Code Update**: The most recent code update is dated May 15, 2020.
 We recommend reinstalling to the most recent update of GenomicSEM.
 However, please note that changes in Genomic SEM defaults are likely to produce slight changes in results relative to previous versions.
 For further details, see [version history](https://github.com/MichelNivard/GenomicSEM/wiki/8.-Version-History)

 **PGC worldwide lab meeting on genomicSEM**